Learning Management Systems (LMS) and e-learning platforms are used as an all-in-one solution for employee training.

 The moral of the story is that adequately training your employees is vital for the survival of any company.
-Happily trained and developed employees result in heightened productivity, increases profitability, and reduced employee turnovers.
+Happily trained and developed employees result in heightened productivity, increased profitability, and reduced employee turnovers.
 A study by IBM revealed that 41% of employees will leave a company within the first year of employment if they receive poor, inadequate training but only 12% will leave companies who provide training and professional development programs.

 But how do big companies handle training and evaluating hundreds, maybe thousands, of employees?
 LMS is the answer.

 Implementing, monitoring, and maintaining training programs in large companies is no easy feat.
 The bigger a business grows, the harder it is to track professional development.
-Which the reason why the market has seen a big increase in the use of Learning Management Systems (LMS) and e-learning platforms being used as an all-in-one solution for employee training.
+That is the reason why the market has seen a big increase in the use of Learning Management Systems (LMS) and e-learning platforms being used as an all-in-one solution for employee training.

-Learning Management System Benefits for Big Business
+Learning Management Systems Benefits for Big Business